 What I can prove to you is that the color of your Shar-Pei is connected to its health.
 Many investigations were already conducted about this, and you’ll see that I’m not bluffing by doing a quick internet search.

-To give you the gist of all those related literature, here are some of the health issues related to specific Shar-Pei colors:
+Here are some of the health issues related to specific Shar-Pei colors:

 - Ear Inflammation (Otitis Externa): Ear inflammation is more prevalent among chocolate Shar-Peis.
 Some common signs of this condition are headshaking, swelling, scratching, odor, and skin redness.

 - Hot-Spot (Pyotraumatic Dermatitis): This is also observed to be afflicting most chocolate dogs.
-Usually, the hot-spots are composed of inflamed lesions on the skin.
+Usually, the hot spots are composed of inflamed lesions on the skin.

 - Color Dilution Alopecia: This condition is common among dilutes, especially blue colored.
 Symptoms of this health issue include flaky or itchy skin and hair thinning.

 - Black Hair Follicular Dysplasia: This is another hair issue that is seen in most dilutes.
-The typical targets are dogs with black hairs, and the areas with black pigmentation often experience hair loss.
+The typical targets are dogs with black hair, and the areas with black pigmentation often experience hair loss.

 Do Shar-Pei Puppies Change Color When They Grow?

 The skin and coat of your Shar-Pei will go through color transitions as they age.
-But this does not mean that they would magically turn to red if they are solid black.
+But this does not mean that they would magically turn red if they are solid black.